 I reached another editing milestone!
-I've edited a third of the book and finished my chapter on pornography.
+I have edited a third of the book and finished my chapter on pornography.
 Very happy to have so much of the work behind me although I may have to resign myself to a 500-page book.
 There are just so many interesting things to include!

-I found myself another role model in the person of Andrea Dworkin.
+I found myself another role model: Andrea Dworkin.
 Last week I read her book, Heartbreak: the Political Memoir of a Feminist Militant (2002).
 In spite of the title I see her as more of an intellectual, someone who could teach English literature standing on her head.
-It's only the second book of hers that I've read though, so I'll reserve my opinion.
+It is only the second book of hers that I have read though, so I will reserve my opinion.
 She seemed to be a fierce defender of women.
 I wish she were still with us.

 October is Women's History Month, and this year the theme in Canada is Because of Her (recognizing the women who have shaped Canada’s history).
 Because of the research I am doing for my book sometimes it feels like this has been Women's History Year.
 I have thoroughly enjoyed my time alone in my office discovering strong women, women who have been wronged, women who have made a difference and women who have fought with their words and actions to improve all women's living conditions.
 I may have spent most of that time alone, but I felt surrounded by courage, hope and energy.
 With every passing day I become increasingly impatient to share my findings and writing with my sisters, girlfriends and all women.

 My book's title is still a secret, but some days I feel like changing the name to Herstory because that is what it feels like.
-I haven't been keeping track so I'm not sure how many women's lives and stories I've discussed but the total could easily be approaching 100.
+I have not been keeping track so I am not sure how many women's lives and stories I have discussed but the total could easily be approaching 100.
 Through my writing I feel like I'm resurrecting some women--well, their stories, anyhow--and introducing others that everyone should know about because they are wonderful people.

 This week I edited a chapter that included a discussion on antipornography legislation and the sexualization of childified women and adultified girls.
 So many women (and men) have been working on this problem for decades!
-I'm looking forward to giving them more visibility.
+I am looking forward to giving them more visibility.

 Once in a while I discover an author I adore and that is the case with Canadian legal historian and law professor Constance Backhouse.
 I wish I had been introduced to her when I began reading Jane Austen, at around the age of sixteen or seventeen.
 At the moment I am reading her 1991 book Petticoats and Prejudice: Women and Law in Nineteeth-Century Canada, which I have been wrapped up in all day.
 I will certainly reference it in my book.

-Happy happy joy joy!
-Today I reached another milestone: I finished editing Part I of my book (it is divided into three parts).
-As of today the book is 450 pages long (or roughly 274 000 words).
-It helped that the weather has been getting colder, and today was the first snow day here--rich with big, heavy snowflakes.
-This is perfect editing weather.
+Good day!
+Today I reached another milestone.
+It helped that the weather has been getting colder, and today was the first snow day here--rich with big, heavy snowflakes: perfect editing weather.
 Birds are still coming to the feeder outside my office window and cups of hot chocolate make the afternoons particularly delicious.